 For some of us, it’s nostalgic to remember having a frozen treat after the dentist as kids, or attempting to say such bouncy words as “baby” with a numb jaw.
 However—depending on how extensive your dental work is—you will need to be cautious of what you consume in the days following major dental work.
 And milkshakes will only get you so far in recovery, anyway.

 Many foods can be troublesome after dental surgery or extensive dental work.
-Ask Dr. Salem & Dr. Lee for their recommendation about specific foods and for how long you should avoid them.
-Holbrook Dental in Holbrook can be an especially helpful resource for patients navigating what to eat after dental restoration services.
+Ask Dr. Salem for her recommendation about specific foods and for how long you should avoid them.
+Holbrook Dental can be an especially helpful resource for patients navigating what to eat after dental restoration services.